mallikarjunimmadi/repo/vsphere/README.md

 1. Create a missing local user.
 2. Ensure `ReadOnly` access for the user.
 3. Set `Config.HostAgent.plugins.hostsvc.esxAdminsGroup` to the desired value.
+4. Ensure the provided ESX admin group has `Admin` access on the ESXi host.
-4. Ensure lockdown mode is `lockdownNormal`.
+5. Ensure lockdown mode is `lockdownNormal`.
-5. Ensure the user is present in the lockdown exception list.
+6. Ensure the user is present in the lockdown exception list.
-6. Reset the password only when `-ForceReset` is supplied for an already existing user.
+7. Reset the password only when `-ForceReset` is supplied for an already existing user.

 ## Requirements